The Introduction to the Zettelkasten Method

-Using a Zettelkasten is about optimizing a workflow of learning and producing knowledge.
+Using a Zettelkasten is about optimizing your workflow of learning and producing knowledge.
 The products are texts, mostly.
-The categories we deem fit currently are the following:
+The categories we find fit the process well at the moment are the following:

 - Knowledge Management: general information about what it means to work and learn efficiently.